HMTRIVEDI/project-one/readme.md

 ## Website Requirement

 ### User Stories
+User should be able to navigate in website with ease and wondering where to look, all option should be visible and communicate it’s purpose.
+•	User want to know about company
+•	User want to know what food does restaurant offer
+•	User want to know where to find restaurant,
+•	User want to do booking, complain or give suggestions.
+•	User want to know about company’s beliefs and contribution to society .
+•	User want to know about restaurant working hours.
+•	User want to work with company.

 ### UX
+Website shall contain 5 page which represent 7 section of website
+1. Header: Fix Navigation Bar shows different link for navigate in website.
+2. Home (Index.html) : Basic information about company , some highlight about menu and offer
+3. Menu (menu.html): Information about the Food Menu.
+4. Offer zone (offerzone.html): Information About offers
+5. Contact (contact.html): Web inquiry form & Location Map(Google Map)
+6. What We Believe (believe.html):Information About company values & what there customer & Employee think about company
+7. Footer: information about Address , opening Hours, Social media Links And version.
 ### Wireframe

-## Features

 ### Current Features

 - website provide Information About The Menu
-- It Have OfferZone where User Can find out about diffrent Offers
+- It Have Offer Zone where User Can find out about different Offers
-- Contact page have form which can be used for Booking, and complain etc
+- Contact page have form which can be used for Booking, and complain, suggestions
-- Also Having map which give location of stor.
+- Also Having map which give location of store.
+- on home page it have motivating section which will motivate user to navigate in offer zone and explore the menu.

-## Features Left to Implement:
+### Features Left to Implement:

 Planning to implement following Features
 -online food ordering
 -online payment
--social media pages
+- Improvement In booking System.

 ## Technologies Used: